- You do not have any products in your shopping cart yet.

 - Never place hot pots, pans, or casserole dishes on the table without coasters.

-- Do not drag heavy or rough objects over the surface; lift them instead.
+- Do not drag heavy or rough objects across the surface; lift them instead.

 - Always use a cutting board when cutting.